 But, in the VC-speak of “The Valley”, how do we monetize this?

-A 2013 analysis of real smartphone costs – both phone carrier subsidized contract plans and straight purchases – suggested a median around $550 (Forbes, Tristan Louis).
-Even if this drops to $400-$450 over the next couple of years as competition heats up, it still translates to a potential Boomer market of $7 billion in newcomer units and $14 billion as current owners renew, upgrade and/or switch brands.
+The median cost of a smartphone – including phone carrier subsidized contracts and straight purchases – is around $550 (Forbes, Tristan Louis) but likely to drop to $400-$450 in the next few years.
+This translates to a potential Boomer market of about $7 billion in newcomer units and $14 billion as current owners renew, upgrade and/or switch brands … a $20B+ bonanza!

-In addition to $20B+ in equipment, there are amazing opportunities for other businesses in the ecosystem if – there’s always an “if” – marketers learn how to engage Boomers.
+And, in addition to all that new equipment, there are amazing opportunities for other businesses in the ecosystem if – there’s always an “if” – marketers learn how to engage Boomers.